 Three Wagoners walk into the ocean with surfboards, 1 gets up, 1 goes down, and the other went weeee weeee weeee all day long.
 We are just having too much fun on our 8 week summer road trip through Spain & France.
 This time we are surfing in Santander.
 Well, 3 of the Wagoners are.

 Yes, I am such a good wife and mother and booked surfing lessons for Alan and the kids.
-I used a cool site for local experiences called Trip4Real and found a really good deal for 3 hour lessons.
+I booked with a site for local experiences and found a really good deal for 3 hour lessons.
 I know it takes much longer to learn the sport, but I thought it would be a good intro for the family to get a little taste of surfing.
 The surfing lessons were actually in Loredo, a smaller town near Santander.
 This was a cloudy day, unlike our day exploring Santander on the hop-on hop-off bus.

 Why don’t you see me out there?
 Well, someone has to stay back and take photos and videos right?
 Well, that is one excuse.
 The real truth is… I lived in San Diego many moons ago and bought an 8 foot surfboard for $5 at the flea market.
 I used to take that thing out and do my best to surf, without a leash by the way (stupid).
 Anyway, I learned back then it just wasn’t my thing.
 I am not quick and agile and I really don’t like crashing, which I was really good at.